RainbowDAO/08-Near-MetaBUILD-DAO-Airdrop/Solidity-version-contract-for-Aurora/README.md

 ## Contract introduction

-- AirDropFactory: Users can create their own Token through factory contracts,displays a list of Token  information,It's a collection of all the contracts.
+- AirDropFactory: Users can create their own airdrop through factory contracts,displays a list of airdrop information,It's a collection of all the contracts.
-- airdropbyuser: Used to manage permissions between accounts or contracts, which can be changed by proposal.
+- airdropbyuser:  It is used to save the basic information and types of airdrop and get airdrop。
-- airdrop: It is used to save the basic information and types of dao.
+- airdrop: It is used to save the basic information and types of airdrop.

 ## Dependencies